 Then, initialize the epidemiological scenario.
 You can either:

-2. parametrize simulations with control measures, and/or exposed individual introductions in the population at a specific time and place.
+- parametrize simulations with control activities, and/or exposed individual introductions in the population at a specific time and place.
 With control strategies implemented, the results can include the comparison with simulation without control.
 With virus introductions, the human mobility patterns can be modulated, and the results will include synthetic outputs for stochastic epidemiological simulations (the number of simulations can also be modulated).

 Finally, click on the 'Run' button to launch the simulations.